arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 Modbus is a client/server architecture-based serial communication protocol that is open and free of licensing restrictions.
 Particularly in Building Management Systems (BMS) and Industrial Automation Systems (IAS), it is commonly employed in industrial electrical equipment.

-It was released by Modicon (now Schneider Electric) in 1979 and has since become the de facto industry standard for industrial electronic devices to utilize when communicating with PLCs.
+It was released by Modicon (now Schneider Electric) in 1979.
+It has since become the de facto industry standard for industrial electronic devices when communicating with PLCs.

 In Supervisory Control and Data Acquisition (SCADA) systems, a Remote Terminal Unit (RTU) and a supervisory device are frequently connected via the Modbus communication protocol.
 When communicating with electronic equipment, Modbus messages have a straightforward 16-bit format and a Cyclic-Redundant Checksum (CRC).